 USDA loans offer a unique benefit: in some situations, you can roll your closing costs into your loan.

-After helping dozens of people become homeowners using a USDA mortgage, here’s a trick I learned that could help you become a homeowner, too.
+After helping many people become homeowners using a USDA mortgage, here’s a trick I learned that could help you become a homeowner, too.

 Check your USDA loan eligibility.
 Start here.